kilton/darcyai-sdk/README.md

 To browse this document and all of the other documentation on a local web server, run the [docs.sh](./docs.sh) script and then visit [http://localhost:8000](http://localhost:8000).

+## Examples

 The [examples](./examples) folder contains a diverse set of sample applications that you can use as a reference or as a start of your own Darcy AI application.
 The code is commented to help you understand what to do and when to do it.
+Here are some short descriptions to help you understand what examples are available.
+Some example applications are stored in their own code repositories to make learning and building easier.

-The Darcy AI Explorer demo application is a rich and complex example that leverages nearly all of the programming interfaces that Darcy offers.
+- Darcy AI Explorer - this demo application is a rich showcase of what the Darcy AI system can do.
+Use the source code as a model for building a full-featured production application. [https://github.com/darcyai/darcyai-explorer](https://github.com/darcyai/darcyai-explorer)

+- Real-time Audio Analysis - Build and deploy this Darcy AI demo application to learn how to add audio capabilities to Darcy and listen for important sounds.
+[Audio Analysis](./examples/audio_analysis)

+- Basic Darcy AI Pipeline - Use this demo application to learn the basics of creating a Darcy AI pipeline.
+[Basic Pipeline](./examples/basic_pipeline)

+- Sample Output Stream - Learn how to create a Darcy AI output stream by adding this example to your application.
+The example sends your Darcy AI output to an Amazon Web Services S3 bucket.
+[Output Stream](./examples/output_streams)

+- Sample Perceptors - Learn how to build your own Darcy AI perceptors with the examples in this directory.
+There is a basic mock perceptor that you can use as a template.
+There is a face detector perceptor that uses an AI model to find faces.
+There is also a face mask detector perceptor that checks a person's face for a mask.
+[Perceptors](./examples/perceptors)

+- Heart Rate Demo - this demo application is a good example of how to build an edge application that is made of multiple microservices that communicate with each other. [https://github.com/darcyai/heart-rate-demo](https://github.com/darcyai/heart-rate-demo)

+- Sample Build Files - Get a sample Dockerfile in this folder so you don't have to create one from scratch.
+[Build Files](./examples/build)

+- Sample Deployment Files - Get a sample application YAML file in this folder so you can just replace the default values and deploy your edge AI application easily.
+[Deployment Files](./examples/deploy)

 ## What you need